Noor Mohammed Charlie

-Noor Mohammed Charlie (，1911-1983), popularly known as Charlie, was a Pakistani actor born on 1 July 1911 in Ranavav village, Porbandar, Saurashtra, British India.
+Noor Mohammed Charlie (نور محمد چارلی，1 July 1911 – 30 June 1983), popularly known as Charlie, was an Indian/ Pakistani actor born in 1911 in Ranavav village, Porbandar, Saurashtra, British India.
 Best known for his comedy roles, he was the first 'star' comedian and has been referred to as India's first comedy king.
-He acted with several top actresses of those days as a comic hero.
-Being a great fan of Charlie Chaplin, he took the name "Charlie" as his screen name following the release of his popular film The Indian Charlie (1933).
+He acted with several top actresses of the day as a comic hero.
+Being a great fan of Charlie Chaplin, he took "Charlie" as his screen name following the release of his popular film The Indian Charlie (1933).
 He had a successful career in pre-partition India from 1925–1946.
 His shift to Pakistan following partition saw his career going down with less than 12 films.
 He shifted to the US to live with his son and returned later to Pakistan where he died in 1983.

 Early years

 Noor Mohammed was born into a Memon family.
 Hating school as a young boy, Noor Mohammed often played truant to visit cinema theatres.
 At an early age he started working at repairing broken umbrellas.
 In 1925 he was employed by the Imperial Film Company at Rs.
 40 a month when he walked boldly in announcing that he could sing.